dakom/wasm-app-boilerplate/README.md

 In many apps, especially those that are most similar to traditional websites, it makes sense for application state and ui state to be the same thing- and indeed keeping them the same is as simple setting `ui state` from the entire application state on the Rust side - so that is doable from this starting point.
 However, they are still technically separate, on purpose, since it happens often enough that they aren't 1:1, and I personally found coping with that reality very frustrating in several popular frameworks.

+### Ui State vs. DOM state

-Note that within all the renderers, `state` must be considered only synchronously!
+Within all the renderers, `state` must be considered only synchronously!
 Specifically - there's no guarantee that the state seen at the time of a render is the same as the state seen when an async callback fires, or even that it exists at all at that point!

+Additionally, it's valid to set an element's attribute without affecting its property, and an element maybe updated by user interaction before the latest state is flushed.

-This is a _good_ thing since it avoids data-race conditions and makes it more explicit where values come from.
-I wish there were a way to enforce this on a compiler level in JS but I don't see how - so it requires knowing the usage pattern explained here.
+These are all _good_ things since it means the ui is more responsive and it avoids data-race conditions by making it more explicit where values come from.
+I wish there were a way to enforce this on a compiler level in JS but I don't see how - so it requires knowing the usage pattern explained here:

+**The rule of thumb is that asynchronous callbacks should never depend on `get_ui_state()`.
+Either use a locally cached copy or get it from the element.**

+A locally cached copy is an _explicit_ choice, and valid, though often not the right one as far as DOM elements are concerned.

 Consider the following example...
 Assume that when this was rendered, `ui_state.textInput` was "hello world" and that the user pressed the "!" key causing an update: